Towards Tight Communication Lower Bounds for Distributed Optimisation

 Such connections have not to our knowledge been explored in the context of (real-valued) optimisation tasks.
 Our work thus provides a template and a basic toolkit for applying communication complexity results to distributed optimisation.
-As further applications, we improve the main lower bound to $\Omega(N d \log (\beta d / \varepsilon) )$ for the deterministic case if some node is required to output both the approximate minimiser $z$ and the value of the sum $\sum_{i = 1}^N f_i(z)$, as well as prove a stronger lower bounds in the more challenging \emph{non-convex} case (see Appendices~\ref{sec:quadratic-det-lb} and \ref{sec:non-convex}.)
+As further applications, we improve the main lower bound to $\Omega(N d \log (\beta d / \varepsilon) )$ for the deterministic case if some node is required to output both the approximate minimiser $z$ and the value of the sum $\sum_{i = 1}^N f_i(z)$, as well as prove stronger lower bounds in the more challenging \emph{non-convex} case (see Section~\ref{sec:quadratic-det-lb} and Appendix~\ref{sec:non-convex}.)

 To complement this lower bound, we show that for strongly convex and strongly smooth functions, distributed optimisation can be done using deterministic quantised gradient descent with

 where $\sum_{i = 1}^N f_i$ is $\alpha$-strongly convex and $\beta$-strongly smooth, and $\kappa = \beta/\alpha$ is the condition number.
 This is, to our knowledge, the first tight upper bound for communication cost of quantised gradient descent on quadratic functions, as well as the first upper bound that does not require all-to-all broadcast.
 In particular, for constant condition number $\kappa$, this matches our main lower bound when $d \gg N$, e.g. $d = \Omega(N^{2 + \delta})$ for constant $\delta > 0$.